STARS-Design-Track-2025/nebula-iii/docs/team_01/README.md

 3 lines - 5 points
 4 lines (TETRIS) - 8 points

+If you get to a point where you spawn a block on another block (reaching the top of the grid), you will reach a GAMEOVER state, you can easily reset to the beginning by pressing the MOVE RIGHT button followed by the PLAYER START button.

+Note: If you're at an edge or by a block, you may not be able to rotate.
+This is by design, as theres a check to see if the next rotation would be valid and not bump into anything.
+Make some room to rotate :3

 ## RTL Diagrams
 Include more than just block diagrams, including sub-block diagrams, state-transition diagrams, flowcharts, and timing diagrams.
 Please include any images or documents of these inside this folder (docs/team_01).